-Cassava is the second most important food crop in Côte d'Ivoire due to its tuber yield.
+Cassava is the second most important food crop in Ivory Coast due to its tuber yield.
 Its production contributes to the reduction of the food deficit through the multiplicity of products derived from its artisanal and industrial processing while supporting economic activity for poverty reduction [1].
-However, fresh cassava tuber yields in Côte d'Ivoire increased from 4,239,303 tonnes in 2014 to 3,674,818 and 3,210,614 tonnes respectively in 2015 and 2016 [2].
-Cassava anthracnose, which is the most damaging fungal disease of cassava in the tropical zone, has reached worrying levels of incidence and severity in Côte d'Ivoire[3,4].
-Notwithstanding abiotic factors and viral and bacterial phytopathological factors, cassava anthracnose disease causes enormous economic losses through the alteration of cultured material and yield losses related to young plant mortality [5,6].
-It is a pathology of the aerial parts of cassava plants, especially the stem and leaf petioles [7].
-Symptoms include cankers, deformities, numerous lesions and severe necrosis on stems, petioles and leaf axils.
+However, fresh cassava tuber yields in Ivory Coast decreased from 4,239,303 tons in 2014 to 3,674,818 and 3,210,614 tons respectively in 2015 and 2016 [2].
+Cassava anthracnose, which is the most damaging fungal disease of cassava in the tropical zone, has reached worrying levels of incidence and severity in Ivory Coast [3,4].
+Notwithstanding abiotic factors and viral and bacterial phytopathological factors, cassava anthracnose disease causes enormous economic losses through alteration of cuttings quality and yield losses related to young plant mortality [5,6].
+It is a disease of the aerial parts of cassava plants, especially the stem and leaf petioles [7].
+Symptoms include cankers, distortions, numerous lesions and severe necrosis on stems, petioles and leaf axils.
 Petiole wilt followed by severe defoliation leading to drying of the buds with stem exudate has also been described [4].
 The establishment of anthracnose is promoted by injuries or tissue weakening that will constitute the entry points for the infectious propagules of Colletotrichum gloeosporioides Penz manihotis [8].
-In addition, many pathogenic fungal species or saprophytes have often been associated with anthracnose symptoms.
+In addition, many other pathogenic fungal species or saprophytes have often been associated with cassava disease.
 Nyaka [9] have identified in Cameroon, on cassava root diseases, various fungal strains including Colletotrichum sp., Fusarium sp., Pestalotia sp., Geotrichum sp., Sphaerostilberepens, Trichoderma viride and Botryodiplodia theobromae.
-Also, in Côte d'Ivoire Silué [10] have identified, on symptomatic leaves of anthracnose, Colletotrichum gloeosporioides, Pestalotia heterocomis, Lasiodiplodia theobromae and other unidentified fungal strains.
-The openings prior to the installation of cassava anthracnose could be secondary routes of infestation for some polyphytophagous fungal species.
-Knowledge on the mycoflora of alteration of the aerial organs of cassava, in general, and that related to the symptoms of cassava anthracnose, particularly in Côte d'Ivoire, is not available.
+Also, in Ivory Coast Silué [10] have identified, on anthracnose symptomatic of Cashew (Anacardium occidentale L.), Colletotrichum gloeosporioides, Pestalotia heterocomis, Lasiodiplodia theobromae and other unidentified fungal strains.
+The openings that lead to cassava anthracnose could be secondary routes of infestation for polyphytophagous fungal genera.
+Knowledge concerning mycoflora associated with alteration of the aerial organs of cassava, generally, and that related to the symptoms of cassava anthracnose disease, particularly in Côte d'Ivoire, is not available.

-The objective of this study is to analyse the diversity of symptoms of cassava anthracnose in Côte d'Ivoire and then to identify and characterise the pathogenic fungal species resulting from them.
+The aim of this study was to analyse the diversity of symptoms of cassava anthracnose in Ivory Coast and then to identify and characterise associated pathogenic fungal genera.